Robert Benchley: Later life

 Benchley's roles primarily came as a freelance actor, as his Paramount shorts contract didn't pay as well as feature films.
 Benchley was cast in minor roles for various romantic comedies, some shoots going better than others.
 He appeared in prominent roles with Fred Astaire in You'll Never Get Rich (1941) and The Sky's the Limit (1943).
+Paramount did not renew his shorts contract when it lapsed in 1942—no fault of Benchley; the studio was suspending all short-subject production in New York.

-Paramount did not renew his contract in 1943, and Benchley signed back with MGM with an exclusive contract.
+Benchley signed with MGM with an exclusive contract to work in Hollywood.
 The situation was not positive for Benchley, as the studio "mishandled" him and kept Benchley too busy to complete his own work.
 His contract concluded with only four short films completed and no chance of signing another contract.
-Following the printing of two books of his old New Yorker columns, Benchley gave up writing for good in 1943, signing one more contract with Paramount in December of that year.
+Following the printing of two books of his old New Yorker columns, Benchley gave up writing for good in 1943, signing one more contract with Paramount for feature films in December of that year.

 While Benchley's books and Paramount contract were giving him financial security, he was still unhappy with the turn his career had taken.
 By 1944 he was taking thankless roles in the studio's least distinguished films, like the rustic musical National Barn Dance.
+He also appeared as a guest November 10, 1944 on radio's 'Duffy's Tavern'.

 By this time Robert Benchley's screen image was established as a comic lecturer who tried but failed to clarify any given topic.
 In this capacity Paramount cast him in the 1945 Bob Hope-Bing Crosby comedy Road to Utopia; Benchley interrupts the action periodically to "explain" the nonsensical storyline.
 On April 22, 1945, he guest starred on the Blue Network's (soon to be ABC) top-rated radio series The Andrews Sisters Show, sponsored by Nash motor cars & Kelvinator home appliances.
+His final radio appearances was as a guest on Hildegarde's Raleigh Room (NBC) on October 30, 1945.

 Death

 Though Benchley had been a teetotaler in his youth, in later life he drank with increasing frequency, and eventually he was diagnosed with cirrhosis of the liver.
 While he completed his year's work, his condition continued to deteriorate, and he died in a New York hospital on November 21, 1945.
-His funeral was private, and his body was cremated and interred in a family plot on the island of Nantucket.
+His funeral was private, and his body was cremated and interred in a family plot in Prospect Hill Cemetery on the island of Nantucket.

+The 1954 publication of The Benchley Roundup, a collection of favorite Robert Benchley essays edited by Nathaniel Benchley, prompted MGM to re-release Benchley's movie shorts to theaters in 1955.

 In 1960, Benchley was posthumously inducted into the Hollywood Walk of Fame with a motion pictures star at 1724 Vine Street.